 Work ethic and job dedication

-Some effective job interview questions will uncover a few elements of a candidate's personality.
-But one of the problems with your job interview process can be that you may not have a consistent and statistically valid way to measure emotional intelligence.
-That's where pre-employment testing can help.
-You'll be able to share reports that are comparable, even if different people conduct the interviews.
+You need to ask effective job interview questions to uncover emotional intelligence characteristics.
+You may face problems with your job interview process if you don’t know how to measure emotional intelligence in a consistent and statistically valid way.
+A well-designed and properly administered pre-employment emotional intelligence testing program makes it possible to share reports that are comparable, even if different people conduct the interviews.

 By testing for emotional intelligence, you can measure some of the traits most likely to create a great team member or leader: